limpidchart/lc-api/README.md

 ## gRPC API

-Server implements `ChartAPI` service from `lc-proto` and `Health` service from `grpc.health.v1`.
+Server implements `ChartAPI` service from [lc-proto](https://github.com/limpidchart/lc-proto) and `Health` service from [grpc.health.v1](https://github.com/grpc/grpc/blob/master/src/proto/grpc/health/v1/health.proto).
 `ChartAPI` service is available on `0.0.0.0:54010` and that can be configured via `LC_API_GRPC_ADDRESS` environment variable.
 `Health` service is available on `0.0.0.0:54011` and that can be configured via `LC_API_GRPC_HEALTH_CHECK_ADDRESS` environment variable.

 ## REST API

-REST API has its swagger spec generated in `./api` directory, and it's available on `0.0.0.0:54012` and that can be configured via `LC_API_HTTP_ADDRESS` environment variable.
+REST API has its Swagger spec generated in [./api](https://github.com/limpidchart/lc-api/tree/main/api) directory, and it's available on `0.0.0.0:54012` and that can be configured via `LC_API_HTTP_ADDRESS` environment variable.

 ### REST API responses compression

 You can specify the needed compression algorithm in `Accept-Encoding` header.
-Currently only gzip and deflate are supported.
+Currently, only gzip and deflate are supported.
 API will compress its response with the best compression using the specified algorithm.

 ## Installation

-Application needs a running instance of `lc-renderer` on `dns:///localhost:54020` and that can be configured via `LC_API_RENDERER_ADDRESS` environment variable.
+Application needs a running instance of [lc-renderer](https://github.com/limpidchart/lc-renderer) on `dns:///localhost:54020` and that can be configured via `LC_API_RENDERER_ADDRESS` environment variable.

 Both of them can be run as containers from the following images: